carnife-x/TicTacToe/README.md

 *The entered location replaces the number with the players symbol*

-**the game ends when the one of the players has won the console gives you an option to start a new game**
+**The game ends when the one of the players has won.
+The console then gives you an option to start a new game**

 ```python
 ---------------------------